TV CONFIDENTIAL Show Nos. 729 and 730 with guest Robert Illes is now available for listening on demand for free wherever you find podcasts

 Original Airdates: Mar.
 20-23, 2026

 TVC 729.1: Ed welcomes two-time Emmy Award-winning writer and producer Robert Illes (The Carol Burnett Show, Sanford and Son, Fernwood Tonight, Lily, Silver Spoons, Sister, Sister).
-Bob’s memoir, Funny is Money, is a humorous, irreverent, deeply personal, and often moving look at his forty-two-year career writing and producing comedy for network television—a career that not only included such meteoric highs as winning those two Emmys in a span of four years, but which often had moments that left Bob wondering how to find his piece of ground in an industry that always seemed to be shifting.
+Bob’s memoir, Funny is Money, is a humorous, irreverent, deeply personal, and often very moving look at his forty-two-year career writing and producing comedy for network television—a career that not only included such meteoric highs as winning those two Emmys in a span of four years, but which often had moments that left Bob wondering how to find his piece of ground in an industry that always seemed to be shifting.
 Funny is Money is available in hardcover, paperback, and as a eBook through Bear Manor Media and Amazon.com.
 Topics this segment include how Bob broke into TV writing (along with his longtime writing partner, James Stein) by working with George Schlatter and Digby Wolfe on Sing America Beautiful, a star-studded variety special headlined by Tennessee Ernie Ford; how Bob and Stein began their comedy career in radio, hosting a popular weekly show on KUSC-FM, the campus radio station for the University of Southern California; and why writing comedy for television is often a two-person job.

 Robert Illes, Bill Cosby, and Stanley Ralph Ross